flant/addon-operator/README.md

 # What's next?
 - Find out more on [lifecycle](LIFECYCLE.md) of Addon-operator and how to use [modules](MODULES.md), [hooks](HOOKS.md) and [values](VALUES.md).
 - `/metrics` endpoint is implemented.
 See [METRICS](METRICS.md) for details.
-- Explore Shell-operator documentation, especialy [hooks](https://github.com/flant/shell-operator/blob/v1.0.0-beta.5/HOOKS.md) section.
+- Explore Shell-operator documentation, especially [hooks](https://github.com/flant/shell-operator/blob/v1.0.0-beta.5/HOOKS.md) section.
 - See how to tune [deploy settings](RUNNING.md).

 ## License